vcato/practical_tdd/README.md

 # calculate_discount(price, is_member)
 # if not a member, just return the price
 # if a member, take 10% off and return that

+# tests:
+# non-member paying 100 should pay 100
+# member paying 100 should pay 90
 ```

 This is your target.
 You'll build toward it one verified step at a time.